 Unlike most rowans, the fruits do not stay on the tree (persist) into winter, although they are attractive to birds.

-Fill in the details below and we will let you know when Olympic Flame rowan is back in stock.
+Fill in the form below and we will notify you when Olympic Flame rowan are back in stock.

 In 2014 Sorbus 'Olympic Flame' was re-classified in the species Sorbus ulleungensis.
 It was previously listed in the long-established rowan species Sorbus commixta which is native to Japan, Korea, and Sakhalin.
 The change resulted from research into the wild populations of Sorbus species on Ulleung Island, off the coast of Korea, which identified the new species based on its larger flowers and larger fruits.

 Illustrative example of a pot-grown tree of this variety as supplied.

 Trees should reach their mature height after about 10 or more years.